Manasvi26/Movie-Application/README.md

 # Movie-Application
-This is website where you can search for your favorite movies.

-This is a project with pure vanila Js.
-Here you can search for your favorite movies and look into there details.
+This is with Vanila Js,HTML and CSS.
+Here you can go and look into the details of latest movies.

+If you wnat to know or get information about a particular movie, then you can search for it.
+You only need to type the name of that movie in the search box (present in the header) and then just hit "enter" on your keyboard.
+All the movies related to that keyword will be shown.